Rosemary Hartigan, J.D., M.A.

 April 2011-May 2014: Associate Chair, Business and Executive Programs, Director, One-Year MBA and Professor: Led development and management of One-Year MBA Program.
 Designed and taught multiple courses in One-Year and Dual Degree MBA Programs in the areas of Organizations in Society, Business Ethics, Leadership, Legal Environment, and Strategy.
 Designed Business Practicum courses focusing on leadership and career development.

 February 2001-April 2011: Director and Professor, Business and Executive Programs.
 Program Director for business programs.
 Designed courses and taught in the MBA Program, Dual degree MBA Program, and Executive MBA Program.
-Initiated and implemented integration of business law and ethics into curriculum; designed and conducted an online critical thinking workshop for overseas and stateside faculty .
+Initiated and implemented integration of business law and ethics into the MBA curriculum; designed and conducted an online critical thinking workshop for overseas and stateside faculty .

 2000-February 2001: Associate Professor, MBA Program.
 Taught courses in the areas of Marketing and Business Ethics in the Executive MBA Program and online MBA Program.